 - Soft Tissue Injuries - In some cases, the rider may suffer damage to the soft tissue such as muscles, tendons or ligaments.
 These injuries are usually less severe but can cause long-term pain or damage.

 - Disfigurement - Many motorcyclists may also be left with permanent scarring and disfigurement after an accident, especially if they have been thrown or dragged.
-Burns, scars, and lacerations may all remain prominent even after treatment, and this can be extremely distressing for the victim's long-term mental health, as well as causing physical discomfort.
+Burns, road rash, scars, and lacerations may all remain prominent even after treatment, and this can be extremely distressing for the victim's long-term mental health, as well as causing physical discomfort.

 How much is a good settlement for a motorcycle accident?

 Some factors that determine how much a motorcycle accident case is worth are:

 Fault - Was the other driver fully or only partially at fault?
 Can you prove that the other driver was at fault?